 For Vacation, on the other hand, there is no special approval scheme (so the approval settings will rely on the company default or specific employee settings that were set to override the company default settings.

 Olivia is the CEO, so for her the company default approval settings were overridden.
 In fact, they were set to no approval required when she requests time off.
 Nevertheless since she is assigned to the Sick Policy UK any sick leave she requests, will still have to be approved by the HRBP.

 Danny, a regular employee, relies on the company default approval settings.
 Like Olivia, when requesting Sick leave, the request will have to be approved by the HRBP, but a vacation request will have to follow the company default approval settings (that is the Manager and then the Indirect Manager.

-In bob you can define the company wide default approval settings.
+You can define the company-wide default approval settings.

 These settings can be overridden on the level of the policy or even the specific employee.